LucaGherardini/-RobertRodgerRing/README.md

-# RobertRodgerRing
+# JohnnySvenssonRing
-Simple c++ application to plot the Robert Rodger's ring equation (http://paulbourke.net/fractals/peterdejong/) in a text file usable for plotting.
+Simple c++ application to plot the Johnny Svensson's ring equation (http://paulbourke.net/fractals/peterdejong/) in a text file usable for plotting.
 The code doesn't require particular libraries or settings.
 Running the program passing the desired number of iterations is recommended.
-> ./RobertRodgerRing 1000
+> ./JohnnySvenssonRing 1000

 The output will be contained in a text file named 'ring.txt' in the same folder.